Lani Price: Storylines

 As they are set to take the twins home, Lani and Eli discover the babies have been kidnapped.
 When Bonnie Lockhart (Judi Evans) reveals she saw a woman with newborn twins in the park, Eli and Lani enlist a sketch artist and discover the woman is fugitive Dr. Amanda Raynor (Victoria Platt).
 Lani and Eli track Raynor down and question her.
 Lani deduces that Raynor gave the twins to Ivan Marais (Ivan G'Vera), Vivian's longtime henchman.
 While they track Ivan and Vivian (Linda Dano) to a Chicago townhouse, the desperate parents end up imprisoned by Ivan.
 Vivian plans to kill them once she finds out, but Eli and Lani overpower her and arrest them.
 As they prepare for the twins' christening, Lani's aunt Paulina arrives unexpectedly and puts herself in contention to be Jules's godmother.
 In actuality, the parents have already chosen Julie and Theo (Johnson) as godparents.
 Fortunately, Val helps Lani clarify the mixup just before the christening Paulina even gifts the parents with a blank check for the twins' college tuition.
-After the christening, Paulina's daughter Chanel (Precious Way) arrives and causes trouble when she tries to stick Eli's cousin Claire Brady (Isabel Durant) with an expensive champaign bill.
+After the christening, Paulina's daughter Chanel (Precious Way) arrives and causes trouble when she tries to stick Eli's cousin Claire Brady (Isabel Durant) with an expensive champagne bill.
 After Paulina cuts her off financially, Lani and Eli help a worried Paulina track Chanel down only to discover she has eloped with Xander Kiriakis (Paul Telfer).
 At Chanel's request, Lani facilitates a meeting between Paulina and the newly weds to discuss dissolving the marriage.
 Lani is furious to learn of Chanel and Xander's failed extortion attempt against Paulina but reluctantly agrees to let Chanel stay with her as she divorces Xander and tries to stand on her own feet.
 Later, Lani convinces a fugitive Kristen to turn herself in.
 As Lani and Eli gear up for their first wedding anniversary, she gives her blessing for Abe and Paulina to date, as they've grown close through their work on the Horton Town Square.
 Lani even encourages Chanel's plans to open a bakery in Paulina's indoor market place at the square.
 Eli surprises Lani with an anniversary party which is interrupted by Paulina's plans to demolish the square, leaving Lani, Chanel (Bowens) and Abe furious.
 Though Paulina calls off her plans to demolish the square, Lani struggles to forgive Paulina and confides in Abe about Paulina's history of letting her down.
 Eventually, Lani forgives Paulina in exchange for complete honesty going forward just in time to share a happy reunion with her grandmother Olivia.
 Despite Olivia's objections, Lani gives her blessing as Abe and Paulina rekindle their romance and soon become engaged.
 Lani does her best to support her family when Abe gets shot.
 After Abe makes it through surgery, Lani is surprised when Paulina ask her to be her matron of honor.
 She agrees on the condition that Chanel is ok with it and Theo agrees to talk Chanel about it.
 At the wedding, Lani is shocked when Chanel announces that Paulina is Lani's biological mother.